Bereavement Journal

 Volunteer Visiting for Adults

-This program offers companionship, respite for caregivers, connection to palliative resources, and/or outings for four hours a week for adults and two hours a week for children.
-Support is provided through one-on-one visits with residents.
+This program offers compassionate companionship, respite for caregivers, and/or outings for up to four hours a week for adults living with a life limiting progressive illness.
+Support is provided through one-on-one volunteer visits with the individual.

 A woman in a nurse's uniform helps a woman in a wheelchair